2023 John Sexton Essay Contest

 Content will count for 75% and the following parameters will be considered:

-Supporting Evidence: Critical analysis of the question, well-researched, and convincing arguments with specific examples (Use evidence to supports your ideas; do not merely paraphrase sources).
+Supporting Evidence: Well researched analysis of the question and convincing arguments with specific examples (Use evidence to support your ideas; do not merely paraphrase sources).

 Source Material: Bibliography of three or more varied sources

 Presentation will count for 25% and the following parameters will be considered: